Target Hunger 2021

-While food donations are down substantially from last year (42,000 in 2019), organizers note that community members have been generous since the beginning of the public health crisis, with many choosing to give safely, online at home.
+Organizers of the event set a target goal of 50,000 pounds, and are very pleased to have had such overwhelming community support of the food drive.
+While food donations have been down substantially throughout the Pandemic, organizers note that community members have been generous since the beginning of the public health crisis, with many choosing to give safely, online at home.

-“We’re thankful for everyone who participated by putting a bag out on their doorstep, and are equally grateful to the community volunteers for organizing the event and recruiting the people and resources necessary to complete all of the work on our behalf,” says Maral Kiani Tari, executive director with Lethbridge Food Bank.
+“We’re thankful for everyone who participated by putting a bag out on their doorstep, and are equally grateful to the community volunteers for organizing the event and recruiting the people and resources necessary to complete all of the work on our behalf,” says Mac Nichol, executive director with Lethbridge Food Bank.
 “We couldn’t pull off a food drive of this size without the support of the community and the hundreds of volunteers that pitched in to help.”

-“Every year we set a goal of 100,000 pounds, which would equate to one can per person within the City,” says Danielle McIntyre, executive director with Interfaith Food Bank, “however, we knew from the start that Target Hunger would look different this year.”
+“For years we set a goal of 100,000 pounds, which would equate to one can per person within the City,” says Danielle McIntyre, executive director with Interfaith Food Bank, “however, we knew from the start that Target Hunger would look different this year, and reduced our goal to 50,000.”
 The current health crisis has caused interruptions in supply chains, workplace closures, and limited ability for groups to gather as they normally would.
-“Local faith-based groups have always been huge champions of Target Hunger, and while many of these groups have adapted to online connections with their membership, it’s not quite the same.
-The Lethbridge Public Library Food for Fines program, which normally collects on behalf of Target Hunger, was also unable to go forward this year.”
+“To see our goal not only met but exceeded is comforting, and confirms that our community is behind our local food banks in our fight against hunger.”

-Community members are encouraged to participate in the Target Hunger 2020 Survey available at this link.
+Community members are encouraged to participate in the Target Hunger 2021 Survey available at Survey Monkey.
 Links to the survey are also posted on Food Bank and Target Hunger Lethbridge websites and social media pages.

 In addition to food and funds, community members also gave of themselves, offering their time to assist on event day, or to encourage participation from the community.
 A very special thank you should be extended to